Singapore's GIC forms JV to invest in India office project

-SINGAPORE, Oct 22 (Reuters) - Singapore sovereign wealth fund GIC has formed a 50-50 joint venture with Tishman Speyer to invest in the developer’s office project in the southern Indian city of Hyderabad, the firms said in a joint statement.
+SINGAPORE (Reuters) - Singapore sovereign wealth fund GIC has formed a 50-50 joint venture with Tishman Speyer to invest in the developer’s office project in Hyderabad, the firms said in a joint statement.

 They did not disclose a deal value.